pjotrp/guix-notes/WORKFLOW.md

     /gnu/store/fijv5bqhf8xmzcys2s70fqvp8xi9vn6m-fastqc-0.11.5/bin/fastqc.

+If the source code or configuration changes the hash will change and the software is installed independently/isolated in its own path.
+This means you can easily run multiple versions of the software on Guix.

-A reproducible pipeline therefore includes a unique reference to the binary tool(s).
+A true reproducible pipeline includes a unique reference to the binary tool(s).
 It is even better than that because all dependencies are included in the hash.
 Therefore the software dependency tree is **carved in stone** and one can recover and draw the dependency graph as